yuantangliang/softmaxfocalloss/README.md

 # softmaxfocalloss
 the focal loss in Aritcal [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002)

+I just test this lib on MxNet 0.9.5

 ## Installation

 1. Clone the softmaxfocalloss repository, and we'll call the directory that you cloned softmaxfocalloss as ${FOCAL_LOSS_ROOT}.